I absolutely love Christmas.

 26. Have a family Christmas card party~

 Buy or make Christmas cards, have the whole family sign each card, and send them to family and friends.
-When addressing the cards, pray for God’s favor on each family.
+When addressing the cards, pray for God’s blessings, provision, and favor on each family.

 27. The Reason for the season~

 Read all about the birth of Christ in the Bible to your children on Christmas Day and sing Happy Birthday to Jesus before opening presents.
 Tell your kiddos that everything they receive for Christmas is all because God has blessed them with His goodness.